AugustusKling/lingo/README.md

 ## Data source
 Example sentences are mostly imported from Tatoeba.
 Additional excercises can be put as yml files in the `exercises` folder.

-You can find Tatoeba's sentenences and translations to various langages on https://tatoeba.org/en/downloads and integrate them using `import-tatoeba.mjs`.
+You can find Tatoeba's sentenences and translations to various langages on https://tatoeba.org/en/downloads and integrate them using `import-tatoeba.mjs` (converts TSV to yml files) and `build-courses.js` (constructs courses from exercises and lessons).